-To celebrate the release of our brand-new royalty advance service Fast Forward, we caught up with New York singer-songwriter Sivonyia to get her advice for managing an up-and-coming career as an independent artist.
+We caught up with New York singer-songwriter Sivonyia to get her advice for managing an up-and-coming career as an independent artist.

 I first started making music when I was in college.
 I went to the University of West Florida and it’s a really small school and there isn’t really much there so I decided that I wanted to give it a real try when I was going through a bit of a rough time.
 I dropped a song called ‘Lawless’ and when I released it everyone at school was really loving it.
-A lot of people were coming up to me and complementing me and saying they wanted to hear more.
-Then I made a video and started to take myself more serious as an artist.
+A lot of people were coming up to me and complimenting me and saying they wanted to hear more.
+Then I made a video and started to take myself more seriously as an artist.
 After I graduated, I decided that I would move to New York and that’s when things got more serious.
 I was able to connect with so many other people that helped me further my career.

 The big things that changed were my goals.
 At first, I just wanted to put myself out there and see what happened, but then I started to be more analytical about what I was doing — thinking about who I was creating music for, what my audience likes, and what kind of music I want to put out.
 What’s the end goal I’m looking for and what’s my purpose?
 I always wanted to empower people and be honest and real, so those are things that I thought about more after I decided to take myself seriously.